gchure/phd/docs/src/chapter_06/section_12_tables.md

 ## *E. coli* Primer and Strain List
-Here we provide additional details about the genotypes of the strains used, as well as the primer sequences used to generate them. *E. coli* strains were derived from K12 MG1655.
-For those containing $R=22$, we used strain HG104 which additionally has the *lacYZA* operon deleted (positions 360,483 to 365,579) but still contains the native *lacI* locus.
+Here, we provide additional details about the genotypes of the strains used, as well as the primer sequences used to generate them. *E. coli* strains were derived from K12 MG1655.
+For those containing $R=22$, we used strain HG104 which additionally has the *lacYZA* operon deleted (positions 360,483 to 365,579), but still contains the native *lacI* locus.
 All other strains used strain HG105, where both the *lacYZA* and *lacI* operons have both been deleted (positions 360,483 to 366,637).